jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 ::: details Superchain bridge

 The L1 bridge contracts which govern all OP Chains in the Superchain.
-This bridge can be upgraded by the Optimism Collective.
+This bridge can be upgraded by the Pepe Collective.

 :::